Searching ...

 Region: Pike County

-Another Delaware River town, Milford lies further upstream in the foothills of the Pocono Mountains.
-This town has been a popular destination since the mid-1800s, when it was home to several resorts and spas along the Delaware River.
+Another Delaware River town, Milford lies further upstream in the Pocono Mountains foothills.
+This town has been a popular destination since the mid-1800s when it was home to several resorts and spas along the Delaware River.
 New Yorkers still come here to escape the hustle of the Big Apple and enjoy their slice of Americana pie.
-Milford’s Main Street feels perfect for the backdrop of a Hallmark movie.
+Milford’s Main Street feels perfect for the backdrop of a Hallmark movie with its tree-lined streets and colonial-styled buildings.

 With natural beauty everywhere you look, Milford is a small-town paradise conveniently just 90 minutes from New York City!